The 2017 Santa Cruz Island 13.1 mile Eco extreme half marathon is set for Saturday , Fall 2017. TBD

 We encourage you to run with your own water, as our four aid stations will be basic aid and have limited water for each runner.
 Due to the remoteness of the wilderness, we will not fill large water bottles or back pack bladders at aid stations.

-Medical: We have paramedics at all four aid stations and a doctor at the start and finish of the race.
+Medical: We have BLS MEDICS (2 PARAMEDICS AT PRIMARY STATION) at all 6 aid stations and a doctor at the start and finish of the race.
 Please seek care from any staff member.

-Aid Station: We have water and first aid at the 4 first aid stations.
+Aid Station: We have water and first aid at the 6 aid stations.
 Carry in your own trail-energy-food.
 It is mandatory that you carry out all trash.
 You will be disqualified for throwing any trash, including micro-trash such as goo tabs, peels, wrappers.

 Timing: We will have a timed USA Track & Field course.